 What are their lives like?

-The many years of the Spanish presence in Morocco greatly affected the nomadic lifestyle of the Saharawi.
-Current society is varied, with some very wealthy Saharawi, and others very poor, still living in the refugee camps.
-In Saharawi homes, families sleep on skins covered with blankets.
+The many years of the Spanish presence in Morocco greatly affected the nomadic lifestyle of the Sahrawi.
+Current society is varied, with some very wealthy Sahrawi, and others very poor, still living in the refugee camps.
+In Sahrawi homes, families sleep on skins covered with blankets.
 At meal times, the men eat before the women and children.
-Because of their poverty, most Saharawi generally have only one wife, although their Muslim faith allows them to have up to four.
+Because of their poverty, most Sahrawi generally have only one wife, although their Muslim faith allows them to have up to four.
 In addition, marriages are endogamous (within the tribe).

-Agriculture among the Saharawi remains limited, since the average rainfall is only two inches per year.
+Agriculture among the Sahrawi remains limited, since the average rainfall is only two inches per year.
 Now that slavery is outlawed, their exports are limited to livestock.